wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings.md

   You must still manually create an order in the Wix eCommerce platform and update the booking status to complete the booking flow.

 For step-by-step implementation examples, see our [end-to-end booking flows](https://dev.wix.com/docs/api-reference/business-solutions/bookings/end-to-end-booking-flows).

+## Building a custom booking app

+The Wix Bookings APIs are designed to work with the Wix Bookings app by default.
+You can also use the [Bookings Platform](https://dev.wix.com/docs/api-reference/business-solutions/bookings/bookings-platform/introduction) to build custom booking apps with their own identity and behavior.

+With the Bookings Platform, you can:

+- Create services and bookings under your app's own [`appId`](https://dev.wix.com/docs/api-reference/articles/work-with-wix-apis/platform/about-apps-created-by-wix), keeping data separate from Wix Bookings.
+- Override default permissions for API operations.
+- Configure custom Wix Forms namespaces and automation triggers.

+This is useful if you're building a specialized booking app, such as a meetings scheduler or appointment system, rather than extending the standard Wix Bookings experience.

+Learn more about [the Bookings Platform](https://dev.wix.com/docs/api-reference/business-solutions/bookings/bookings-platform/introduction) and how to [build a custom booking app](https://dev.wix.com/docs/api-reference/business-solutions/bookings/bookings-platform/build-a-custom-booking-app).

 ## See also